-- The site is predominantly at very low surface water flood risk in the present day, with a small area of ponding within the centre of the site in the high and medium risk events.
-Safe access and escape routes are likely to be achievable in all present day events. - The modelled climate change outputs indicate increased surface water flood risk to the site in the medium risk event.
-Safe access and escape routes should remain achievable via William Street to the south. - A detailed drainage strategy will be required for this site and the wider area to ensure there is no increase in surface water flood risk elsewhere as a result of new development.
-This will require detailed surface water modelling based on layout plans and detailed design and full consultation with the LLFA on required runoff rates. - The use of appropriate SuDS should be investigated.
-The groundwater table is likely to be low in this location judging from the Groundwater Flood Map in Figure 4-1 therefore infiltration SuDS may be an option.
-This will require appropriate ground and infiltration survey.

-- Assessment of the current drainage system in place should be carried out to ascertain any current capacity issues and whether the current system could accommodate the proposed residential development or whether further capacity will be required. - The RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
+- The site is predominantly at very low surface water flood risk, with an area of ponding confined to the south of the site.
+Safe access and escape routes are likely to be achievable in all events. - The modelled climate change outputs indicate increased surface water flood risk to the site in the medium risk event, which is similar in extent and depth to the present day low risk event.
+Safe access and escape routes should remain achievable. - The risk area should be maintained within the site as a landscape feature that can hold surface water when required informed by a drainage strategy. - The use of appropriate SuDS should be investigated.
+The groundwater table is likely to be low in this location judging from the Groundwater Flood Map in Figure 4-1 therefore infiltration SuDS should be an option. - The RoFSW map is not suitable for identifying whether an individual property will flood and is therefore indicative.
 The RoFSW map is not appropriate to act as the sole evidence for any specific planning or regulatory decision or assessment of risk in relation to flooding at any scale without further supporting studies or evidence.